sandhyabagadi/neocortexapi/source/MySEProject/Documentation/ReadMe.md

 Calculates the normalised counter value of the frequency of an event.
 Event can be overlap or the activation of the column.
 Updates a duty cycle estimate with a new value.
 This is a helper function that is used to update several duty cycle variables in the Column class, such as: overlapDutyCucle, activeDutyCycle, minPctDutyCycleBeforeInh, minPctDutyCycleAfterInh, etc. returns the updated duty cycle.

+Description: This Unit-test helps in Verifying if manually calculated duty cycle values and dutycycle values from CalcEventFrequency method are equal or not with the help of below mentioned formulae.

    ` dutyCycle = (period - 1)*dutyCycle + newValue / period `